 Please, please carpool to the race venue, as parking is limited and we want to respect the mountains with as little carbon emissions as possible.

-Although you were assigned a wave start when you registered online, those wave times are no longer necessary.
 We will be starting each race all together on the following schedule:

 Haulin’ Aspen participants will enjoy spectacular single track and forest service roads beginning and ending at Wanoga Sno-Park at an elevation of 5500 feet.
 The course weaves through the Deschutes National Forest offering stunning views and rolling terrain amongst the Ponderosa pines.